RemmyDev1/CarScrapper/README.md

 How Does It Work?

 CarScraper operates by launching a Google Chrome browser session and sequentially navigating through car listing websites.
-It searches for available cars and extracts essential details,
+It searches for available cars and extracts essential details.

 including: